First, you must join our waiting list via the box labeled ‘Join the List’ at the bottom of this page.

-To get a Halo, you must successfully participate in one of our lotteries or be successful in purchasing one via our infrequent online flash sales.
+To get a Halo of your choice, you must successfully participate in one of our batch lotteries.

 We do not have nor plan to have any distribution or wholesale arrangements.

-There is and will be a long waiting list for a Halo for the foreseeable future.
-Demand far exceeds our ability to make instruments.
+There is and will be a long waiting list for a Halo of your choice for the foreseeable future.
+Demand for specific sound models far exceeds our ability to make them quickly.

-Our lottery process does not require that you be sitting at a computer at a specific hour and day.
+Our lottery process does not require that you be sitting at a computer at a specific hour and day, but our flash sales do require that.
+Flash sale Halos typically sell quickly!

-You must be on the waiting list to participate in future lotteries.
+You must be on the waiting list to participate in future lotteries and/or learn of our flash sales.

 Heh, that IS the question!